wooldridge/ml-semantics-example/README.md

 Load semantic triples into a MarkLogic database with load.js.

-Run SPARQL queries on the data with queries.ql.
+Run SPARQL queries on the data with queries.rq.